Yvonne Dold-Samplonius: Biography

-In her last years her interest shifted to mathematics in Islamic architecture from an historic point of view.
-Since 1995, she has been an associate member of the Interdisciplinary Center for Scientific Computing (IWR) of the University of Heidelberg, with whom she has published several videos on Islamic geometrical art.
-In 1985, she is visiting professor at the University of Siena.
-In 2000, she organized with Joseph Dauben the conference "2000 Years of Transmission of Mathematical Ideas".
-In 2002, she became a Corresponding Member of the International Academy of the History of Sciences and was elected effective member in 2007.
+In her later years her interest shifted to the use of mathematics in Islamic architecture from an historic point of view.
+From 1995, she was an associate member of the Interdisciplinary Centre for Scientific Computing (IWR) of the University of Heidelberg, with whom she has published several videos on Islamic geometrical art.
+In 1985, she was a visiting professor at the University of Siena.
+In 2000, she organised with Joseph Dauben the conference "2000 Years of Transmission of Mathematical Ideas".
+In 2002, she became a Corresponding Member of the International Academy of the History of Sciences and was elected an effective member in 2007.
 She was made honorary citizen of Kashan in Iran in 2000.